 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NATA QUESTIONS TSA PLANS FOR REPAIR STATION SECURITY".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NATA QUESTIONS TSA PLANS FOR REPAIR STATION SECURITY".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.